International Institute of Rehabilitation Sciences and Research

 The International Institute of Rehabilitation Sciences and Research (IIRS, Bhubaneswar) is managed by ASTHA Trust, founded by Mrs. Bishnupriya Mishra.
-The campus is located at KHANDAGIRI, in Bhubaneswar, Orissa, India.
+The campus is located at Near CV Raman Global University, in Bhubaneswar, Orissa, India.
 The institution provides 3 year +10 month degree course called BASLP.

 The Bachelor in Audiology and Speech Language Pathology (BASLP) course is a rehabilitative professional course standardized by the Rehabilitation Council of India.
 BASLP professionals (audiologist and speech language therapist) deal with persons with hearing and speech language problems.
 These professionals assess the existence of problem, severity, and type of problem as well as provide qualitative intervention to the persons with disabilities.

 Their services includes assessing hearing impairment (type and degree of hearing loss with possible site of lesion), applying different audiological tests, assessment of speech, and language problem (type and severity).
 Besides assessment the professionals also give qualitative intervention to the patients to combat with the problem.

 Course description

 The program consist of professional and academic component which leads to registration as an Audiologist by Rehabilitation Council of India.
 The program provides four year full-time study with 3 years institutional academic exposure and clinical exposure, and one full year of clinical placement and supervision that supports placement.
 During the three year degree period, students get knowledge in the below listed subjects: